-- We cover prescribed medications and supplies as described in the chart beginning on page 140. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+- We cover prescribed medications and supplies as described in the chart beginning on page 150. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Federal law prevents the pharmacy from accepting unused medications. - Members must make sure their physicians obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
 Prior approval/authorizations must be renewed periodically. - SOME DRUGS REQUIRE PRIOR APPROVAL before we provide benefits for them.
-Refer to the dispensing limitations in this section for further information. - Maximum dosage dispensed may be limited by protocols established by the Plan. - In the event of a disaster or an emergency where additional or early fills of medications are needed, call the Plan at(703) 729-4677 or 1-888-636-NALC (6252) for authorization. - Be sure to read Section 4.
+Refer to the dispensing limitations in this section for further information. - Maximum dosage dispensed may be limited by protocols established by the Plan. - In the event of a disaster or an emergency where additional or early fills of medications are needed, call the Plan at 703-729-4677 or 888-636-NALC (6252) for authorization. - Be sure to read Section 4.
 Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.